lightning/bolts/05-onchain.md

 Lightning allows for two parties (nodes A and B) to conduct transactions off-chain by giving each of them a cross-signed *commitment transaction*, which describes the current state of the channel (basically, the current balance).
-This *commitment transaction* is updated every time a new payment is made, and is spendable at all times.
+This *commitment transaction* is updated every time a new payment is made and is spendable at all times.

 There are three ways a channel can end:

 1. The good way (*mutual close*): at some point nodes A and B agree to close the channel.
-They generate a *closing transaction* (which is similar to a *commitment transaction* without any pending payments) and publish it on the blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
+They generate a *closing transaction* (which is similar to a commitment transaction, but without any pending payments) and publish it on the blockchain (see [BOLT #2: Channel Close](02-peer-protocol.md#channel-close)).
 2. The bad way (*unilateral close*): something goes wrong, possibly without evil intent on either side.
 Perhaps one party crashed, for instance.
-One side publishes its latest *commitment transaction*.
+One side publishes its *latest* commitment transaction.
-3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat by publishing an outdated version of its *commitment transaction* (presumably one that was more in her favor).
+3. The ugly way (*revoked transaction close*): one of the parties deliberately tries to cheat, by publishing an outdated version of *its* commitment transaction (presumably one that is more in its favor).

-Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these three cases, provided that the situation is properly handled.
+Because Lightning is designed to be trustless, there is no risk of loss of funds in any of these three cases; provided that the situation is properly handled.
-The goal of this document is to explain exactly how a node should react to seeing any of these on-chain.
+The goal of this document is to explain exactly how a node should react when it encounters any of the above situations, on-chain.

 # Table of Contents
   * [General Nomenclature](#general-nomenclature)